Heavy snow and blizzards bring treacherous conditions and disruption to UK

 Heavy snow has brought treacherous conditions with drivers left stranded for hours and people urged to only travel if absolutely necessary.

-Storm Larisa battered parts of the UK with gales and blizzards overnight, and the Met Office still has a number of warnings in place for snow and ice, including two amber warnings covering northern England and the Midlands until midday and Wales until 9am.
+Storm Larisa battered parts of the UK with gales and blizzards overnight, and the Met Office had a number of warnings in place for snow and ice, including an amber warning which covered northern England and the Midlands until midday.

-Four yellow warnings for snow also cover much of the rest of the nation, with the exception of south-east England and western Scotland.
+Four yellow warnings for snow covered much of the rest of the nation, with the exception of south-east England and western Scotland.

-A low of -13.6C was recorded in Altnaharra in Sutherland in the Highland region of northern Scotland overnight.
+A low of minus 13.6C was recorded in Altnaharra in Sutherland in the Highland region of northern Scotland overnight.

 The Met Office said the greatest depth of snow recorded was 27cm at Capel Curig in North Wales.